choryang/DodamDodam/README.md

 # DodamDodam

-Multi-user timer app to help you study, using CM Program: Team Projects with Schoolmates
+Multi-user timer app to help you study, using CM Program: Team Project with Schoolmates

 # participants